 This unit is the focus of a wetland restoration project with Ducks Unlimited as well as the site of proposed project to improve native habitat connectivity through the restoration of riparian and shrub habitat for mule deer.
+WDFW is working with Ducks Unlimited, the Bureau of Reclamation, and other partners to evaluate the potential site improvements, and are in the preliminary stages of planning.
+It will take coordination, time, and funding to develop a plan and begin implementing these projects.

-WDFW management at this unit consists mostly of weed control and some road maintenance where beavers cause flooding.
+WDFW management of this unit consists mostly of weed control and some road maintenance where flooding occurs because of beaver activity.